Bergis1610/Software_Engineering_LesChevalier/README.md

 $ npm install
 $ yarn start
 ```
-Comment: Yarn will install multiple packages at once oposed to npm
+Comment: Yarn will install multiple packages at once opposed to npm
 <br />

 #### Discrepancies:
-After installation of the dependencies module has to be modified in order to deply the application due to version discrepencies which contains in the nude_module.
+After installation of the dependencies module has to be modified in order to deploy the application due to version discrepancies which contains in the nude_module.
 This configuration is done in the `organization.js` resource.
 Use command:
 ```
 $ cd node_modules/@availity/api-axios/lib/src/resources
 ```